enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toBeChecked();
 ```

-Assert that the given wrapper is checked:
+Assert that the given wrapper is checked.

 ```js
 import React from 'react'